The Ultimate Survival Guide for Expats Living in Korea

 Recommendations from locals with some trial and error is the best way to figure out where to go.
 The good news is there are plenty of options when it comes to restaurants, cafes and even doctors.

 You can afford to be picky and go to elsewhere if you don’t feel welcome.
 As a rule of thumb, smaller places run by the owner are a good bet.
+You might even get some subeesu.

 Giving feedback and criticism in Korea

 This one took me a decade to internalize.
-Giving feedback is mostly a poor use of time, unless you’re really close to the shop owner.
+Giving feedback is mostly a poor use of time, unless you’re really close to the owner.
 Criticism of any kind is unwelcome and will be politely ignored in most cases.

 Asking for small things like less sugar or spice can be ok at smaller restaurants.
 But don’t try it at a Kimbab Cheonguk (김밥 천국).
 This goes double if you’re trying to give advice, even at businesses that cater to expats.
 If they don’t ask for it, don’t give it.